-Several of the wonderful pieces of Ashanti gold wire work are pendants, and among the rare discoveries in the neighbourhood of the Crimea several exquisite pendants of Gre workmanship have been found.
-These a usually in the form of discs of gold wi repoussé designs, and rich fringes of intelaced chains, with rosettes and tiny vas interspersed.
-In Roman times it seems like that both cameos and coins were set as pendar to necklaces, as one complete necklace so orr mented was found in 1809 on the site of t town of Nasium.
-This necklace, of rainterest, consists of a chain of five long her gonal tubes of gold, divided by pendants, t two centre ones being cameos, and the mainder coins, all set in decorative edges pierced gold work.
+Several of the wonderful pieces of Ashanti gold wire work are pendants, and among the rare discoveries in the neighbourhood of the Crimea several exquisite pendants of Greek workmanship have been found.
+These are usually in the form of discs of gold with repoussé designs, and rich fringes of interlaced chains, with rosettes and tiny vases interspersed.
+In Roman times it seems likely that both cameos and coins were set as pendants to necklaces, as one complete necklace so ornamented was found in 1809 on the site of the town of Nasium.
+This necklace, of rare interest, consists of a chain of five long hexagonal tubes of gold, divided by pendants, the two centre ones being cameos, and the remainder coins, all set in decorative edges of pierced gold work.

-The Scandinavian "bracteates" are per ants having centres which are largely copi from Roman coins, set in a very broad edgand having a broad decorated loop at the to They are curious objects, and there are ma varieties of them, found largely in Denma Norway, Jutland, and Gotland, and all about that part of the world.
-Usually of silver gothe bracelets contain on their decorated surfavaluable examples of Scandinavian ornamention, and even on the centres, in time, as Roman coin influence waned, there is for true Northern ornamentation.
-Sometimes
+The Scandinavian "bracteates" are pendants having centres which are largely copied from Roman coins, set in a very broad edge, and having a broad decorated loop at the top.
+They are curious objects, and there are many varieties of them, found largely in Denmark, Norway, Jutland, and Gotland, and all about that part of the world.
+Usually of silver gilt, the bracelets contain on their decorated surfaces valuable examples of Scandinavian ornamentation, and even on the centres, in time, as the Roman coin influence waned, there is found true Northern ornamentation.
+Sometimes the